TakeshiTseng/Project6221/README.md

 **For the software you need :**
  1. gcc with c++ 4.2.1 (or higher)
  2. Arduino IDE
- 3. NetBeans IDE (For JavaFX)
- 4. JDK 1.8

 **Sensors :**
 We use [ADXL345][1], [L3G42000D][2], and [BMP085][3] to sense enviroment.